Where your money goes

 We have historically and necessarily kept a low profile to safeguard and protect the identity of the children who entrust their care and wellbeing to us.
 This makes our fundraising particularly challenging and we are so grateful to those who give so generously to support our work.

-If you would like to support any of these projects or for more information please contact Jane, our Director of Fundraising and Communications on:
+If you would like to support any of these projects or for more information please contact Clara, our Head of Fundraising on: